JanHerca/urantiapedia/output/wikijs/en/article/Rex_Merrett/Votre_heure_est_elle_venue.md

 <figcaption>One of the works at the Moana Museum, photo by Magda Szyperska.</figcaption>
 </figure>

-Education should be a technique of learning (discovering) the best methods of satisfying our natural and hereditary needs, and happiness is the total result of these improved techniques of emotional satisfaction.
-[UB 140:4.10](/en/The_Urantia_Book/140#p4_10).
+Education should be a technique of learning (discovering) the best methods of satisfying our natural and hereditary needs, and happiness is the total result of these improved techniques of emotional satisfaction. <a id="a72_213"></a>[UB 140:4.10](/en/The_Urantia_Book/140#p4_10).

 ## Different realities